1758 - Siege of Madras

 On January 20, the British made two sallies from the fort with little loss and less success.

 On January 23, the French advanced a battery nearer the works and for some time fired with considerable effect, until ammunition began to fail and its fire slackened.
-Repeated sallies were made during the night and part of the new French works destroyed.

 On January 24, the British garrison received intelligence of the arrival on the coast of some ships with reinforcements from Great Britain.